dandresky/inventory-classifier/README.md

 Due to the time frames for the capstone project, the MVP will be a trained network that can count each of the distinct items in a storage location.
 As time permits, I will expand the project to classify each item and ultimately identify with unique part numbers/descriptions.

+# The Data

+The neural network wil be developed and trained on the Amazon Bin Image dataset.

 # Project Plan

 The Inventory Classifier will be developed and trained using the Amazon Bin Image Data Set.